ncp38/cs372-f24/projects/proj4/index.md

 ## Submission instructions

 Through Canvas, upload all your source code files and your file with the answers to the questions above.

+To submit, upload all your source code files to canvas, including **your name and honor pledge**.
+Make sure to also submit your **answers to the post-project questions**

+Before submitting, make sure that you've included all the requirements for this project!
+You can double-check by searching this page (ctrl+f or command+f) for **'must'**; important details related to the assignment are also highlighted for your convenience.

 ## Challenges